-For NEOs with employment contracts, the negotiated percentages do not fluctuate, although the amount of the bonus will fluctuate as profits fluctuate.
+For NEOs with employment contracts, the negotiated percentages do not fluctuate, although the amount of the bonus will fluctuate as the underlying metrics fluctuate.
 The pre-tax profit calculation excludes extraordinary items, as determined by the Company's Independent Auditor.
-Both Ms. Reko and Mr. Merton's employment contracts contain bonus calculations based on 0.8% of pre-tax profit up to \$5,000,000 and 0.4% thereafter.
-Mr. Merton's bonus is capped at \$100,000 while Ms. Reko's bonus does not include a cap.
+Ms. Reko's employment contract and Ms. Crowley's letter of agreement contain bonus calculations based on metrics related to achieving budgeted targets and are capped at 25% of base salary.
+Ms. Reko's bonus does not formally include a cap but she has agreed to a calculation with the above-noted limit.

 Mr. Gobel's bonus is calculated based on a percentage of his salary for achievement of each of a number of goals.
-The bonus is calculated as 10% of his salary for attainment of budgeted operating income for the division for which he is responsible, 10% of his salary for attainment of a 15% return on net assets for his subsidiary, as well as up to 3% of his salary for achievement of various goals assigned by the CEO.
+The bonus is calculated as 10% of Mr. Gobel 's salary for attainment of budgeted operating income for the division for which Mr. Gobel is responsible, 10% of his salary for attainment of a 15% return on net assets for the division, as well as up to 3% of his salary for achievement of various goals assigned by the CEO.
 Subject to market conditions, it is more likely than not that Mr. Gobel will receive his bonus.
 The Company does not publicly disclose the targets for subsidiary budgeted operating income and subsidiary return on net assets on the basis that it believes a reasonable person would consider that disclosing such information would seriously prejudice the Company's interests pursuant to the exemption set out in Form 51-102F6V, Item 2.6(4).
 In particular, due to the composition of the industry in which Mr. Gobel's subsidiary operates, disclosing this information is likely to result in a significant competitive disadvantage for the Company within such industry.
 The Company defines "operating income" as net income plus/(minus) each of: interest income (expense); foreign exchange gains (losses); and, gains (losses) from the sale of capital assets.

-All other employees are entitled to participate in a bonus pool established as 3.1% of the operating income of the company in which they are primarily employed.
+All other employees are entitled to participate in a bonus pool established as approximately 3.1% of the operating income of the company in which they are primarily employed.